PyConTH/www/site/posts/preliminary-quiz.en.md

 ---

-The schedule contains references to Monty Python, from whence the name Python came.
-Just for fun, a preliminary `Quiz can be taken`_.
+The schedule contains references to *Monty Python*, from whence the name **Python** came.
+Just for fun, a preliminary [Quiz can be taken](https://www.surveymonkey.com/r/9JJSMJG).
 So go ahead and take it.

-.. _Quiz can be taken: https://www.surveymonkey.com/r/9JJSMJG